ashtasht/ASD_kernel/README.md

 be treated as a serious project.

-Hopefully, when finished, this microkernel will be built almost entirely in NASM and the (yet to exist) Zig-Dwarf programming language.
-I am planning to support only x86_64 and maybe ARM in the future (as this is all that I have).
+Hopefully, when finished, this microkernel will be built almost entirely in NASM and the (yet to exist) Negative-C programming language.
+I am planning to support only x86_64 (and maybe ARM in the future).